isaacvock/Adventures_in_trRNAseq/docs/index.markdown

 ## Introduction

 [What is RNA-seq?](./_pages/intro_1_what_is_RNAseq.markdown).
 An introduction to RNA-seq and it's most common application, differential expression analysis.
-Also introduces a key limitation of RNA-seq that time resolved RNA-seq methods aim to address..
+Also introduces a key limitation of RNA-seq that time resolved RNA-seq methods aim to address.

 ## Analyzing Time Resolved RNA-seq